Dean Close School: History

-In the First World War more than 120 former pupils were killed; their names, along with the names of young men killed during the Second World War, are recorded in the school's memorial chapel which was consecrated in 1923.
+In the First World War more than 120 former pupils were killed; their names, along with the names of 71 young men killed during the Second World War, are recorded in the school's memorial chapel which was consecrated in 1923.

 The school buildings were requisitioned by the Home Office during the Second World War and the staff and pupils were removed to Monkton Combe School near Bath in Somerset.
 Ultimately, the buildings were not required by the government, and were handed back in 1940.
 In December of the same year, the school was hit by five bombs during air raids.
 Two of the bombs caused substantial damage to the Junior School and shrapnel damage can be observed on what was the Careers building, now an administrative office.

 In 1967, the first girl was admitted for tutorials, and by 1969 the school had started encouraging female applicants to study full-time.
-Enrolment increased over the next 35 years to create a balanced co-educational environment, with almost equal numbers of boys and girls.
+Enrollment increased over the next 35 years to create a balanced co-educational environment, with almost equal numbers of boys and girls.

 The school hosted the JACT Greek summer school from 1969 to 1985, under the aegis of the then headmaster Christopher Turner.

+In the early 2000s, the then head teacher Rev. Tim Hastie-Smith advised author Jilly Cooper on her up-coming novel Wicked!, which was set in an independent school.

 The most recent additions to the school's property are a £3 million sports hall and a £4.5 million prep school hall which opened in October 2013.

-In June 2015, Dean Close School announced the acquisition of a preparatory school, St John's on the Hill, Chepstow.
+In June 2015, Dean Close School announced the acquisition of a preparatory school, St John's on the Hill (now Dean Close St John's), Chepstow.
+In 2020 the School announced the further acquisition of another preparatory school, Airthrie in Cheltenham.

+In May 2025, Dean Close School announced the acquisition of Kingham Hill School, a private boarding and day school set in 105 acres in the Cotswolds.